RTippin/messenger/docs/Composer.md

 ---

 ### General Flow
-- Set the thread or messenger provider we want to compose `TO`.
+- Set the thread or messenger provider we want to compose an action `TO`.
-- Set the `FROM` messenger provider who is composing.
+- Set the `FROM` messenger provider who is composing the action.
-- Decide if you want to silence the action or emit realtime broadcast.
+- Decide if you want to silence the action or let it emit realtime broadcast.
 - Call the action, such as `message()` to complete the cycle.
   - The actions instance will be returned should you need to access it.